wildhemp/CarND-Advanced-Lane-Lines/README.md

 ![alt text][warp1]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Finding lane lines and fitting a polynomial on them

-The pipeline to identify and fit lane lines are split into different stages and classes:
+The process to identify and fit lane lines are split into different stages and classes:

 `window.py`: Finds the pixels for part of the lane line, and does basic validation (lines #34 to #79)